-Integrating and using Experiments
+Integrating and using experiments

-Bloomreach Engagement provides multiple ways how to integrate Experiments on your website.
+Bloomreach provides multiple ways to integrate Experiments on your website.
 You can choose whichever best suits your needs.
 Each solution has its own benefits and drawbacks, and some solutions are harder to implement on your side.

 How to choose

-configuration option.
+The specific integration that is used by our JavaScript SDK is selected with the new_experiments configuration option.
 Note that some solutions require further setup from you – keep reading.

 Default basic integration